Navasri1309/D_FLIPFLOP/README.md

 **PROGRAM**

  Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:

 ```
 Developed by: NAVASRI.B